x0710/Diary/README.md

 A minimal personal diary CLI tool written in Rust.

-> Don’t be anxious — this project is under active development.
+> This project is under active development.

 ---

 ## Overview

-**Diary** helps you quickly record, view, and manage short daily notes from the command line.
+**Diary** is a lightweight command-line tool for recording, viewing, and managing short daily notes.

 It is designed to be:

 * Simple and fast
 * Script-friendly
 * Backed by SQLite
-* Easy to extend
+* Easy to extend and hack on

 The project is still evolving, and some features are experimental.